Project

 Actions #24

-Updated by Aaron Crawford over 6 years ago
+Updated by Aaron Crawford almost 7 years ago

 Rhett, I will see what I can do to help you out with testing.
 Unfortunately, my IC-2730a is permanently mounted in my truck and is not easily removable to bring into the shack. when I program it, I have to go out to the vehicle with a laptop and fold down rear seat and plug into the RF deck.
 I would just need to test while I have an evening or weekend with some free time and it's not freezing outside.
 But I'd definitely be willing to try and offer you some feedback.